Genome Browser User Guide

 rsync -a -P rsync://hgdownload.cse.ucsc.edu/directory/ ./

 ftp: The UCSC Genome Bioinformatics ftp site contains download

 directories for all genome versions currently accessible in the

 directory that contains the genome download directories.
 This

-download method is recommended if you plan to download a large file
+download method is not recommended if you plan to download a large file

-or multiple files from a single directory.
-Use the mget command
+or multiple files from a single directory compared to rsync (see above).

 to download multiple files: mget filename1 filename2, or